PeterDoesMaths/my-first-blog/simulated-annealing.md

 % Lowest cost XI
 bestEleven = combos(i,:)
 ```
-After checking the more than 7 million options, we get the output for minimiser $x$
+After checking the more than 7 million options, we get the output for the minimiser $x$.
 ```matlab
 bestEleven =